 Summary: 1 Day in St. Moritz, Switzerland

 Before ending your day in St. Moritz, you have several choices for a sumptuous dinner.
 Restaurants like Balthazar Fish & Co, Ristorante Peppino’s, La Scarpetta, and Engiadina are just some of the highly-rated choices for you.

-What I would personally recommend after exploring St. Moritz is also visiting Fuorcla Surlej, Alp Grüm, and Ospizio Bernina.
-There is also a beautiful peninsula nearby called Chastè.
 The entire region around St. Moritz is gorgeous.
 I highly recommend spending at least a day, if not a week there.
-We have been there more than a dozen times and we still haven’t seen everything.
+We have been there more than a dozen times as you can see from the pictures above and we still haven’t seen everything.
 Enjoy!

 - Zurich to St. Moritz Train: All You Need To Know